kosmasgen/SQLDomainGen/README.md

 # SpringForge

-SpringForge is a CLI tool that parses SQL DDL and generates a production-ready Spring Boot backend.
+SpringForge is a CLI tool that parses SQL DDL and generates a Spring Boot backend.

 It generates a complete backend project, not just individual classes.